-It’s with a heavy heart that we need to talk about a recent tragedy that has happened in the pest control industry, and that was an elderly woman who passed away from an improper heat treatment from a pest control company.
-The question comes to a lot of people’s mind now if pest control heat treatments are safe, so in this post we talk about why this tragedy happened and how to avoid such things in the future.
+It’s with a heavy heart that we need to talk about a recent tragedy that happened in the pest control industry.
+An elderly woman passed away from an improper heat treatment from a pest control company.
+This caused some people to question if pest control heat treatments are safe.
+In this post we talk about why this tragedy happened and how to avoid such things in the future.

 Pest control heat treatments are a safe option when done correctly

 One of the more unfortunate things about this tragedy is that it could have been prevented.
 Heat treatments for pest control can be a very safe option, but certain steps must be followed to maintain safety.

 If you are seeking out a pest control service to perform a heat treatment in your home, ensure they have proper experience.

 Many companies have gone through the proper manufacturer and industry training associated with the equipment and processes used.
 Some companies, however, may not do enough treatments to have a solid training program in place.